-A June 2014 DCJS internal audit of the activities and procedures of the Accreditation Unit indicated that unit staff should be making site visits to accredited agencies to ensure that they are maintaining compliance with the standards during the period of accreditation.
+A June 2014 DCJS internal audit of the activities and procedures of the Accreditation Unit directed DCJS Accreditation Unit staff to begin making site visits to accredited agencies to ensure that they are maintaining compliance with the standards during the period of accreditation.

-Commencing with the first quarter of 2015, Law Enforcement Accreditation Unit staff will begin making site visits to accredited agencies.
-The site visits are intended to identify potential areas of concern within an agency's administration of the accreditation program and provide an opportunity for Accreditation Unit staff to aid an agency in the correction of any issues prior to reassessment.
-During the visits DCJS staff will: conduct a review of a small number of file folders; be available to answer general questions about the program and file maintenance; and provide technical assistance in the event an agency is having difficulty with the administrative portion of the program.
+Site visits are intended to identify areas of concern within an agency's administration of the accreditation program and provide an opportunity for Accreditation Unit staff to aid an agency in the correction of compliance issues quickly and prior to reassessment.
+During the visits DCJS staff will conduct a review of a small number of file folders; be available to answer general questions about the program and file maintenance; and provide technical assistance in the event an agency is having difficulty with administering the program.

-Each site visit will include an examination of a minimum of five file folders in an effort to verify if the agency is maintaining compliance with program standards.
+Each site visit will include an examination of a minimum of ten (10) file folders in an effort to verify if the agency is maintaining compliance with program standards; and observations, including a visual inspection of the evidence room, to ensure basic requirements are being met.
 More folders may be reviewed if time permits or if the agency's previous assessment report and recent annual compliance surveys provide information that indicates the need for further review.
-Accreditation Unit staff will examine file folders for the following items, including, but not limited to: the standard; the Standard Compliance Report from the previous assessment; written directive(s) (if applicable); and appropriate proofs or other documentation of standard compliance.
+Accreditation Unit staff will examine file folders for: the standard; the Standard Compliance Report from the previous assessment (for reassessments); written directive(s) (if applicable); and appropriate and sufficient documentation of standard compliance.